Sanjay Gandhi: Attempted assassination

 Sanjay Gandhi escaped an assassination attempt in March 1977.
-Unknown gunmen fired at his car about 300 miles south-east of New Delhi during his election campaign.
+Unknown gunmen fired at his car about 300 metres south-east of New Delhi during his election campaign.

 Opposition years (1977–1980)

 After losing the 1977 general election, the Congress party split again with Indira Gandhi floating her own Congress(I) faction.
-She won a by-election from the Chikmagalur Constituency to the Lok Sabha in November 1978 However, the Janata government's Home Minister, Charan Singh, ordered her and Sanjay arrested on several charges, none of which would be easy to prove in an Indian court.
+She won a by-election from the Chikmagalur Constituency to the Lok Sabha in November 1978.
+However, the Janata government's Home Minister, Charan Singh, ordered her and Sanjay arrested on several charges, none of which would be easy to prove in an Indian court.
 The arrest meant that Indira Gandhi was automatically expelled from Parliament.
 However, this strategy backfired disastrously.
 Her arrest and long-running trial gained her great sympathy from many people.

-Kissa Kursi Ka case
+"Kissa Kursi Ka" Case

 Kissa Kursi Ka is a satirical film directed by Amrit Nahata that lampooned Indira Gandhi and Sanjay Gandhi.
 The film was submitted to the Censor Board for certification in April 1975.
 The film had lampooned Sanjay Gandhi's car manufacturing plans, besides Congress supporters like Swami Dhirendra Brahmachari, private secretary to Indira Gandhi R.K.
 Dhawan, and Rukhsana Sultana.
 The board sent the film to a seven-member revising committee, which further sent it to the Government.
 Subsequently, a show-cause notice raising 51 objections was sent to the producer by the Information and Broadcasting ministry.
 In his reply submitted on 11 July 1975, Nahata stated that the characters were "imaginary and do not refer to any political party or persons".
 By the time, the Emergency had already been declared.